hoepeyemi/coxy/frontend/UPDATE_NODEJS.md

 ---

-**Your TikTok memecoin platform is 100% ready - just needs the Node.js update! 🚀**
+**Your TikTok domain platform is 100% ready - just needs the Node.js update! 🚀**